nicholaswilde/recipes/docs/sauces/new-york-times'-classic-marinara-sauce.md

 ### Step 2

 In a large skillet (do not use a deep pot) over medium heat, heat the oil.
 When it is hot, add garlic.
-As soon as the garlic is sizzling (do not let it bornw) add the tomatoes, water, chili pepper flakes or TJ's Bamba Hot Pepper Sauce, oregano, and kosher salt.
+As soon as the garlic is sizzling (do not let it burn) add the tomatoes, water, chili pepper flakes or TJ's Bamba Hot Pepper Sauce, oregano, and kosher salt.
 Stir.

 ### Step 3